Corporate Governance

 Article 6: Related Party Transactions

-The Company shall conduct all transactions, including those with related parties, in accordance with internal regulations, and obtain the necessary authorizations.
-In addition, the Board of Directors shall keep watch on transactions with related parties so that such transactions will cause no harm to the interests of the Group and the common interests of shareholders.
+The Company shall conduct all transactions, including transactions with related parties, in accordance with internal regulations and after obtaining the necessary approvals.
+In addition, Board of Directors will monitor transactions with related parties to ensure that they do not harm the interests of the Group and the common interests of shareholders.

 Chapter 3: Appropriate Collaboration with Stakeholders